cb-technologists/blog/README.md

 # blog
-Technologists blogs on NextGen software deliver and best practices.
+Technologists posts on NextGen software deliver and best practices.